dasmith/stanford-corenlp-python/README.md

 # Python interface to Stanford Core NLP tools v1.3.1

 This is a Python wrapper for Stanford University's NLP group's Java-based [CoreNLP tools](http://nlp.stanford.edu/software/corenlp.shtml).
-It can either be imported as a module or run as an JSON-RPC server.
+It can either be imported as a module or run as a JSON-RPC server.
 Because it uses many large trained models (requiring 3GB RAM on 64-bit machines and usually a few minutes loading time), most applications will probably want to run it as a server.

    * Python interface to Stanford CoreNLP tools: tagging, phrase-structure parsing, dependency parsing, named entity resolution, and coreference resolution.